mratsim/loop-fusion/README.md

 Expressions must return value of the same types, i.e. you can't return `void`/no value at some iterations and a concrete value at other iterations.

-Due to parsing limitations, expressions `let foo = forEach(...)` require parenthesis.
+Due to parsing limitations, expressions `let foo = forZip(...)` require parenthesis.

 ## Name